vivekshiftai/shiftAIOT/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue in the repository
+- Create an issue in the GitHub repository
-- Check the documentation
+- Check the documentation in the `/docs` folder
-- Review the API endpoints
+- Review the API documentation

 ---

-**Built with ❤️ for the IoT community**
+**Built with ❤️ using React, Spring Boot, and AI-powered intelligence**